 - Focus on a niche you can own rather than a more general topic.
 Niches may have lower search volume, but they’re much easier to own, which can build brand recognition.

-3. Make evergreen content part (not all) of your strategy
+3. Not making evergreen content part of your strategy

-Content marketing best practices suggest a balance between evergreen content vs. timely topics.
-Both can provide positive SEO ROI, as they appeal to readers with different types of intent.
-By tackling both, you can create maximum value.
+Content marketing best practices suggest a balance between evergreen content versus timely topics, as they appeal to readers with different types of intent.

 The takeaway

 Evergreen content is a critical part of many successful SEO campaigns.
-With helpful, high-quality evergreen content, you can attract organic clicks and scale organic traffic over time.
+With it, you can attract organic clicks and scale organic traffic over time.

 Curious how evergreen articles could fit into your content marketing strategy?
 We’re here to walk you through it.
 Contact our SEO experts for a free consultation today.